Vedant-1012/Vedant-1012/README.md

 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif"/>

 🔬 **Applied AI Engineer** passionate about transforming complex data into actionable insights and building intelligent systems that make a tangible difference.
-With a Master's in AI, I delve into cutting-edge research, particularly in **Natural Language Processing (NLP)** and **Generative AI**, focusing on enhancing the trustworthiness and effectiveness of AI solutions.
+With a Master\\\\'s in AI, I delve into cutting-edge research, particularly in **Natural Language Processing (NLP )** and **Generative AI**, focusing on enhancing the trustworthiness and effectiveness of AI solutions.

 🌟 I thrive on bridging the gap between theoretical advancements and real-world challenges.
 My work involves developing robust AI pipelines, from mitigating hallucination in large language models to optimizing machine learning performance and designing scalable data architectures.